 [] Shares

 ADVAXIS, INC.

 Common Stock

-PROSPECTUS, 2006
+PROSPECTUS , 2006

-Until [], 2006, all dealers that buy, sell, or trade the common stock, may be required to deliver a prospectus, regardless of whether they are participating in this offering.
-This is in addition to the dealers' obligation to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.
+], 2006, all dealers that buy, sell, or trade the common stock, may be required to deliver a prospectus, regardless of whether they are soffering.
+This is in addition to the dealers' obligation to deliver a prospectus when acting as underwriters and with respect to their unsold triptions.